Topics on topology and superstring theory: Finite filtrations

-In particular, for $r$ increasing in $F^{p}_{r}H(K)$, we ask the boundary of a generalized cocycle to live in smaller and smaller groups $F^{p+r}K$, and we quotient by coboundaries living in bigger and bigger groups $F^{p-r+1}K$.
-At the end, for $r = l$, we ask the boundary of a cocycle to be zero and we quotient by coboundaries from all $K$, hence we obtain $F^{p}H(K)$.
+In particular, for $r$ increasing in $F^{p}_{r}H(K)$, we require that the boundary of a generalized cocycle lives in smaller and smaller groups $F^{p+r}K$, and we quotient by coboundaries living in bigger and bigger groups $F^{p-r+1}K$.
+At the end, for $r = l$, we require that the boundary of a cocycle is zero and we quotient out by coboundaries from all of $K$, hence we obtain $F^{p}H(K)$.

 We remark that this viewpoint is less natural than the previous, since, although the cocycles $Z^{p}_{r}K$ decrease in $r$, they are embedded in $Z\mathfrak{B}^{p}_{r}K$ which are not decreasing in $r$ any more.
-However, the coboundaries added in $Z\mathfrak{B}^{p}_{r}K$ are quotiented out in $F^{p}_{r}H(K)$, so that, \emph{at the quotient}, we still obtain the same approximation as before by lemma \ref{AlgLemma}.
+However, the coboundaries added in $Z\mathfrak{B}^{p}_{r}K$ are quotiented out in $F^{p}_{r}H(K)$, so that, \emph{at the quotient}, we still obtain the same approximation we got before by lemma \ref{AlgLemma}.
 Instead, the construction of the boundary will be more natural in this viewpoint.

 \paragraph{Remark:} we point out that $F^{p}_{r}H(K)$ must be thought at the level $p-r+1$ of the filtration.

 \paragraph{}On the diagram \ref{fig:Diagram3}, one can see the first step $F^{p}_{1}H(K)$ and the general step.